Mulberry leaves in Southern land are green;

 First Couplet: “吴地桑叶绿,吴蚕已三眠。”

-(The mulberry leaves in the land of Wu are already flourishing, and the silkworms have undergone their third molting.)
+The mulberry leaves in Wu are lush and green; the silkworms have already molted three times.

 Second Couplet: “我家寄东鲁,谁种龟阴田?”